 Use the target keywords throughout the content of your page.
 You need to make sure that the keywords you use on a page are actually relevant to the content of that page so that the search result is actually useful to the customer.
 Avoid keyword stuffing as Google can tell if the content is not actually real.

 TIP: You want to make sure that the content on a page is not duplicated on your other pages.
 You can use

 www.copyscape.com to check for duplicate information.

-For example, if you are a builder, on your services page rather than having a heading which says "Services", have a heading which says "Our building services in Cambridge".
+For example, if you are a builder, on your services page rather than having a heading that says "Services", have a heading that says "Our building services in Cambridge".

 If the use of H1, H2 and H3 headings is a new concept to you please see our guide for using headings correctly on your website.

 If you are using our blog and shop features be sure to include keyword-rich product descriptions in the shop and the title of your blog.